It was about dang time for banana cream pie on this blog.

-- Preheat oven to 350 degrees F (176 C) and either line an 8x8-inch inch baking dish with parchment paper, or grease a standard pie dish.
+Preheat oven to 350 degrees F (176 C) and either line an 8x8-inch baking dish with parchment paper, or grease a standard pie dish.
 Set aside.

-- Remove lid and add melted coconut oil, starting with 1/4 cup (60 ml) and adding more if it's too dry.
+Remove lid and add melted coconut oil (1/4 cup as original recipe is written // adjust if altering batch size), adding more if it's too dry.
 Pulse/mix on low until a loose dough is formed, scraping down sides as needed.
 You should be able to squeeze the mixture between two fingers and form a dough instead of it crumbling.
 If too dry, add a bit more melted coconut oil.

-- Use a handheld mixer to whip the coconut cream until it begins to look like whipped cream (see photo) - about 1 minute.
-Then add 3 Tbsp powdered sugar.
+Use a handheld mixer to whip the coconut cream until it begins to look like whipped cream (see photo) - about 1 minute.
+Then add vanilla extract and lesser amount of powdered sugar (3 Tbsp as original recipe is written // adjust if altering batch size).
 Beat again until light and airy - about 2-3 minutes.
 Set in refrigerator (uncovered) to chill.

-- To serve, top with additional coconut whipped cream (optional) and more sliced bananas (I used two), slice and enjoy!
+To serve, top with additional coconut whipped cream (optional) and more sliced bananas (I used two // amount as original recipe is written // adjust if altering batch size), slice and enjoy!
 Store leftovers gently covered in the refrigerator up to 3 days, though best within the first 48 hours.